srjmuneer02/Siraj_Challenge/README.md

 # Python Coding

-Solution for the credit card problem is aviable in filename credit_card_test.py in this repo
+Solution for the credit card problem is available in filename credit_card_test.py in this repo

-simple run that in python 3.5 and above.
-Enter the credit card number and program will say wether its valid or not Below qare the details of regex used
+simply run that file in python 3.5 and above.
+Enter the credit card number and program will say weather its valid or not Below are the details of regex used in the python code

 Identifiers
 --------------------